tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 * Any referenced extension is missing in ClientHelloOuter.

+* Any extension is referenced in OuterExtensions more than once.

-* "encrypted_client_hello" appears in OuterExtensions.
+* "encrypted_client_hello" is referenced in OuterExtensions.

 * The extensions in ClientHelloOuter corresponding to those in OuterExtensions do not occur in the same order.